leezhenghui/tsnode-proxify/README.md

      }
      ```

-2. **Completion hints**: invocation completion hint is the concept relevant to how tsnode-proxify runtime understand `after` of an execution join point.
-It should be mark as the moment of method logic execution done.
+2. **Completion hints**: invocation completion hint is the concept relevant to how tsnode-proxify runtime understand the `after` join point of a method.
+Because node.js is async-native, tsnode-proxify need the hints to identify the moment of method execution done logically.

-    - returned-directly: target method getting returned (of course, this is for sync style method only)
+    - `returned-directly`: target method getting returned (of course, this is for sync style method only)

-    - callback: the callback method getting called (adopt to both sync and async style method)
+    - `callback`: the callback method getting called (adopt to both sync and async style method)

-    - promise: the returned promise's status change from pending to resolved or rejected (for async method with promise as return value only)
+    - `promise`: the returned promise's status change from pending to resolved or rejected (for async method with promise as return value only)

 3. [tsnode-proxify](https://github.com/leezhenghui/tsnode-proxify.git) can support below **combinations** with `before` and/or `after` advise join points